 Employees who are present on an extended basis in Vietnam are taxed on both their employment income and their non-employment income, based on their residence status.

 Technically, there is no specific rule regarding when an assignee is treated as entering the country before the individual’s assignment.
-In practice, the tax authority accepts that the official assignment date is the 1st day the assignee earns income in Vietnam, and the assignee must declare income from that day provided that they do not earn any Vietnam-sourced income before the official assignment date.
+In practice, the tax authority accepts that the official assignment date is the 1st day the assignee earns income in Vietnam, and the assignee must declare income from that day provided that they did not earn any Vietnam-sourced income before the official assignment date.
 The arrival date, however, is the 1st date of the 1st tax year in which residence status is determined.

 For employees with an extended presence, the types of income that are generally taxed include employment income, income from the operation of a household business, income from capital investments, income from capital transfers, income from real estate transfers, income from winnings or prizes, income from royalties, income from franchises, income from inheritance, and income from gifts.